Khaled0-0/helios-marine/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Test thoroughly
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Submit a pull request
+5. Open a Pull Request

-## 📞 Support

-For support or questions, please contact the development team.

 ---

-Built with ❤️ for boat lovers
+Built with ❤️ for Helios Marine